-The Fund's receivables arise mainly from interest receivable, due from brokers, dividend receivable, and capital shares receivable.
+The Fund's receivables arise mainly from interest earned and capital shares receivable.
 The counterparties involved do not have any history of default with the Fund.

-Interest receivable arises mainly from interest earned on deposits in bank, other investments and investments in Philippine government and corporate debt securities classified as financial assets at FVTPL.
+Interest receivable arises mainly from interest earned on deposits in bank, other investment and investments in Philippine government and corporate debt securities classified as financial assets at FVTPL.